zvldz/vacuum/README.md

 [GEN2](https://vacuumz.info/download/gen2/)

 **Please note:** If you use one of the prebuild images, the root password is 'cleaner'.
+                 And it's better to change your password after that.

 ### Thanks
 * **https://github.com/dgiese/dustcloud**